-Sarossa Plc had no preference share capital at 30 June 2015 or 30 June 2014 but its wholly owned subsidiary Sarossa Capital Limited had 4,331,683 zero coupon, convertible, redeemable, preference shares of £1 each at both 30 June 2015 and 30 June 2014.
-Given the terms of the preference shares, these are considered to have a nil fair value on a going concern basis as more fully detailed in note 12.
+Sarossa Plc had no preference share capital at 30 June 2016 or 30 June 2015 but its wholly owned subsidiary Sarossa Capital Limited had 4,331,683 zero coupon, convertible, redeemable, preference shares of £1 each at the 30 June 2015 prior year end.
+Given the terms of the preference shares, these were considered to have a nil fair value on a going concern basis.
+These preference shares were repurchased at a cost of \$25,000 (which was charged to administrative expenses) and subsequently cancelled during the year to 30 June 2016.

-During the year the Company acquired 93,077,565 of its own 1p ordinary shares.
+During the prior year the Company acquired 93,077,565 of its own 1p ordinary shares.
 These shares were acquired on the open market for a total consideration of £1,603,000.
 The maximum and minimum share prices paid were 1.71p and 1.72p respectively.
-All shares acquired were cancelled and charged to the retained earnings deficit (see note 16).
-Further own share re-purchases also occurred post year end (see note 18).
+All shares acquired were cancelled and charged to the retained earnings deficit (see notes 15 and 16).